Individual 401(k) Plan with Traditional and Roth 401(k) contributions

 • For self-employed workers and their spouses to maximize retirement savings

-• Generous contribution limits and simple administration
+• Generous contribution limits and simpler to administer than a typical 401(k)

 • Tax-deferred growth potential